MEDVEDx64/JayWormNET/docs/config.rst

 By the way, this file is the only one which name can't be changed (or even the file be moved).

-This file is a set of variables with the simpliest syntax ``suchVariable = true`` per line.
+This file is a set of variables with the simplest syntax ``suchVariable = true`` per line.
-Any unrecognized stuff (unknown variables, emply lines, symbols, etc.) is simply ignored, so you can write comments in this file absolutely free.
+Any unrecognized stuff (unknown variables, empty lines, symbols, etc.) is simply ignored, so you can write comments in this file absolutely free.
 The only exception for commenting goes for `after-line-comments`, which is not allowed and will cause your value to not be parsed properly.